-- all experienced lower blood transfusion requirements (from 0.4 to 43%)
+- All participants required fewer blood transfusion (from 0.4 to 43%)

 - 50% had at least 25% reduction in transfusion requirements

-Twenty participants withdrew due to “indiscipline in intake and an insufficient duration of intake of wheat grass juice” which is to be expected considering they had to consume 100mls per day -a difficult task even for an adult.
+Twenty participants withdrew from the study due to "indiscipline in intake and an insufficient duration of intake of wheat grass juice".
+This is not surprising considering they had to consume 100mls per day -a difficult task!

-2. Study shows rise in fetal hemoglobin by wheatgrass
+Another study shows rise in fetal hemoglobin by ingesting wheatgrass

 About fetal hemoglobin (HbF)

 Fetal hemoglobin, which has a substantially higher affinity for oxygen than adult hemoglobin, develops in the fetus during the last six months of gestation.
 As both mother and fetus share the same blood supply, fetal hemoglobin essentially draws off oxygen from the mother's blood which enables the fetus to survive in the uterus.
 After birth, fetal hemoglobin levels fall rapidly and in the adult represents less than two percent of total hemoglobin in the body.